lijiacd985/Mmint/README.md

 This script will use bigwig and bed files as input and plot multiple types of signals distribution on interested locations (up/dnstream xxx bp) as a horizonal heatmap.

+multiTracks.py

+This script will use bigwig and bed files as input and output pictures of multi-bigwig signals for each loci in the bedfiles. (similar with UCSC visualization tracks but can generated many automatically)